-Full-Scale Range (FSR)-as with most ADC's, the full-scale range of the ADS1253 is defined as the "input" which produces the positive full-scale digital output minus the "input" which produces the negative full-scale digital output.
+Full-Scale Range (FSR)-as with most A/D converters, the full-scale range of the ADS1251 is defined as the input which produces the positive full-scale digital output minus the input which produces the negative full-scale digital output.
 For example, when the converter is configured with a 4.096V reference, the differential full-scale range is:

-[4.096V (positive full scale)

-$$- (-4.096V)$$

-(negative full scale)] = $8.192V$
+[4.096V (positive full-scale) - (-4.096V) (negative full-scale)] = 8.192V where N is the number of bits in the digital output.